Mustafa-Vienna/PetAdoption/README.md

 > **Note**: Please refer to the [TESTING.md](TESTING.md) file for all in-depth testing documentation, including individual test cases and their results.

 [Go to Contents](#contents)
+---

+## Known Issues and Future Features

+### Future Features

+- **User Account Management**

+  - Add functionality for users to edit their profiles, including resetting or updating their password.
+This will provide users with greater control over their account information and security.

+- **Enhanced Comment Section**

+  - Allow users to edit and delete their comments on posts, giving them flexibility in managing their interactions on the platform.

+- **Direct Contact Form for Adoption**

+  - Implement a direct contact form that enables potential adopters to reach out to the author of a pet post.
+This feature aims to streamline the adoption process by facilitating direct communication.

+- **Favorites List**

+  - Enable users to save posts to a “Favorites” list for easy access to pets they are interested in, allowing them to quickly revisit and manage potential adoption options.

+- **Draft Post Feature**

+  - Allow users to save posts as drafts in case they are unable to complete the listing in one session.
+A “Drafts” section will be available in the navigation bar, enabling users to continue and publish their saved posts when ready.

+- **Adoption Status Tracking**
+  - Add an adoption status indicator on each pet listing to inform users if the pet is still available or has been adopted.
+This feature will help users know the availability of each pet more clearly.
+- **User Activity Dashboard**
+  - Implement a dashboard where users can view all their recent activities, such as posts, comments, and interactions.
+This feature would provide users with a centralized overview of their contributions and engagement on the platform.

 ## Credits